pimcore/pimcore/docs/Development_Documentation/07_Workflow_Management/_index.md

 ### Transition definitions

-Tha last thing you have to do before start using the workflow - transition definitions.
+The last thing you have to do before start using the workflow - transition definitions.
 These definitions specify which actions are available at a specific stage.

 ```php